ahlstromcj/seq66/README.md

             limits to 48 ports.
         *   Fixed issues with iterating through MIDI events in the user-interfaces.
-        *   Big fixes to Song recording, still in progress.
+        *   Big fixes to Song recording.
+More to do?
         *   Added an experimental one-shot auto-step step-edit feature for recording (for example) drumbeats from MIDI devices.
         *   Fixed bug in parsing Fluidsynth port names.
         *   Improved handling of MIDI I/O control of Seq66.
 Added more automation-display events, more testing.
-        *   Updated documentation.
+        *   Updated documentation, including a ODF spreadsheet for the MIDI control configuration of the *Launchpad Mini*.
     *   Version 0.92.0:
         *   Fixed issue #34: "seq66 does not follow jack_transport tempo changes"
         *   Fixed issues with applying 'usr' buss and instrument names to the